-It's not wide at all.
+It's not that wide at all, actually.
 I can easily reach across and touch the steep final slope, which I estimate to be just ten meters to the summit.
 But reaching is one thing, stepping across is a different matter: once I do that, I have to make sure I will cling to that slope as if my life depends on it – because it does!

 It's the one and only point on the climb where I would have liked a second tool.
 However, I didn't bring one.
 Neither did I bring any gear for a self belay.
 My two options are clear: return or climb on.

 Gingerly I test how solid the edge of the bergschrund is, and am happy to find it to be quite strong.
 So, I place one foot close to the edge, and in one continuous move I use the momentum and I swing my axe with all my strength, burying it into the slope on the other side.
-I trust the lip of the crevasse, but I'm fully aware that if I've misjudged it and it breaks away, I'll be hanging on that axe.
+I trust the lip of the crevasse, but at the same time I'm fully aware that if I've misjudged it and it breaks away, I'll be hanging on that one axe.
 As expected, it's no problem though.
-I kick my other foot in the steep slope, bridging the schrund.
+I kick my other foot into the steep slope, bridging the schrund.

 With one foot on either side of the crevasse and my axe as backup, I'm safe, but I don't feel comfortable enough just yet to step over completely just yet.
-If I did, I would then have to pull hard on my axe to get higher, and I if I can avoid it, I rather not commit all my weight to one point - and certainly not with that deadly gaping hole beneath me.
+If I did, I would then have to pull hard on my axe to get higher, and I if I can avoid it, I rather not commit all my weight to one point unless I really have to - and certainly not with that deadly gaping hole beneath me.

 Therefore I look for something on the steep slope to grab with my free hand.
 Sure, there are steps, kicked by all the previous climbers on the route, but I'm not happy with those.
-But with one foot firmly planted on either side of the crevasse, I feel safe enough to get my axe out of the slope.
+But with my feet firmly planted on both sides of the crevasse, I feel safe enough to get my axe out of the slope.